 One report tells the story of a 47 yr old woman whose tinnitus had “largely disappeared” after taking 2 grams of NAC per day.
 She had tinnitus for 6 years prior to this for unknown reasons.

 The report does not say how long the woman took NAC supplements but based on this I tried 2 grams of NAC for 1 month.
 I can't say though that I felt any different afterward.
 NAC is a fine supplement, but for tinnitus, it just didn't work for me.

 Here are NAC supplements on Amazon if you want to try them.

 For a short period of time – against my better judgment -I stared taking ginkgo Biloba to see if it helped.
 This was based on some evidence that ginkgo might help tinnitus symptoms.
 Most of the research was on an extract called EGB 761.
 While other research noted ginkgo did not work, I decided to try it anyway.
 For a couple of weeks, I used 60-120 mg of ginkgo per day.

-I say against my better judgement because it has some evidence suggest a risk of ginkgo causing brain bleeding.
+I say against my better judgment because it has some evidence suggest a risk of ginkgo causing brain bleeding.